Dark Renaissance

 In-stock.
 Aims to ship within 1 business day.
 Learn more.

 Poor boy.
-Dark star.
+Dark Star.
 Spy.
 Transgressor.
 Genius.

-In brutally repressive Elizabethan England, artists are frightened; foreigners are suspect; popular entertainment largely consists of coarse spectacles, animal fights, and hangings.
-Into this crude world comes an ambitious cobbler's son from Canterbury with an uncanny ear for Latin poetry - which to him is a secret portal to beauty, visionary imagination, transgressive desire, and dangerous scepticism.
+In brutally repressive Elizabethan London, artists are frightened; foreigners are suspect; crowds revel in animal fights and public executions.
+Into this crude world comes an ambitious boy whose uncanny ear for poetry and radical streak would transform England forever.

 - ISBN: